 In the wild, polar bears feed almost exclusively on bearded seals and ringed seals, both of which store high levels of vitamin A in their livers and blubber.
 If you ate a bearded seal's liver, you'd suffer from hypervitaminosis A, but the polar bear can tolerate and enjoy the feast.
 The seals store high levels of vitamin A in order to swiftly grow and nourish their young in a harsh, chilly environment.
 Remember, vitamin A plays a key role in growth and natal development.
 The seals rely on this vitamin to quickly advance them through their vulnerable pup stages.

 So if the blue plate special at your favorite diner is ever sautéed polar bear liver, you might just want to stick with a salad.
-Explore the links on the next page to learn more about vitamin A and polar bear liver.
+Explore the links below to learn more about vitamin A and polar bear liver.